 view by hovering on your profile name.

-This value is a reference for Blackfire in order to detect significant
+This value is a reference for Blackfire to detect significant events for you.

-are worth paying attention to, an event being usually considered significant
+worth paying attention to.
+An event is usually considered significant when its

 The timeline only displays relevant metrics that are configured and curated by